jaimecgomezz/nvim-dap-ruby-rdbg/README.md

             target = "file",
-            -- Indicates whether `rdbg` should stop at the program start for -- this specific configuration, it overwrites the global `nonstop` -- option.
-Please see the #nonstop section for more details. nonstop = true,
+            -- Indicates whether `rdbg` should stop at the program start for -- this specific configuration, it overwrites the global `nonstop` -- option and defaults to it if not provided.
+Please see the #nonstop -- section for more details.
+            nonstop = true,
         },
         {